benjaminchazelle/learn-ci-cd/README.md

 Edit the `.circleci/config.yml`

 Add a new job `backend-type-check` in the `jobs` and `workflows.backend-ci-workflow.jobs` sections :
-- Using the `node:lts` docker image
+- Using the `cimg/node:lts` docker image
 - Running `npm install`
 - Then running `npm run db-install` in `backend/` directory
 - Then running `npm run type-check` in `backend/` directory